ionos-cloud/ionosctl/docs/subcommands/DNS/reverse/record/create.md

       --description string   Description stored along with the reverse DNS record to describe its usage -f, --force                Force command to execute without user input -h, --help                 Print usage
-      --ips strings          [IPv4/IPv6] Specifies for which IP address the reverse record should be created.
+      --ip string            [IPv4/IPv6] Specifies for which IP address the reverse record should be created.
 The IP addresses needs to be owned by the contract (required)
   -n, --name string          The name of the DNS Reverse Record. (required)
       --no-headers           Don't print table headers when table output is used -o, --output string        Desired output format [text|json|api-json] (default "text")